williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 Rather than matter creating mind (materialism), mind would create matter through observation.
 This completely reverses our usual understanding of causation.

-**You don't just think—your thinking creates the world.**
+**You don't just think your thinking creates the world.**

 ### Reality Depends on Observation

 Reality wouldn't exist independently of observers.
-The moon wouldn't be there if no one looked—or at least, it would exist in a quantum superposition until observed.
+The moon wouldn't be there if no one looked or at least, it would exist in a quantum superposition until observed.

 **The universe exists because you're looking at it.**